Leila Goldkuhl: America's Next Top Model

-Goldkuhl's first attempt to join America's Next Top Model was made during the show's casting for cycle 15, when she auditioned in New York and was optioned as a semi-finalist on Tyra.com, but was not selected to proceed further.
+Goldkuhl's first attempt to join America's Next Top Model was made during the show's casting for cycle 15, when she auditioned in New York and was optioned as a top 32 contestant on Tyra.com, but was not selected to proceed further.
 Contestants Jane Randall and Kendal Brown, both of whom ultimately made the final cast that cycle, were chosen as the winners of this search.

-Goldkuhl was eventually selected as a semi-finalist for the show's nineteenth cycle in 2012, where she was chosen as one of the final thirteen contestants.
+Goldkuhl was eventually selected as a top 20 contestant for the show's nineteenth cycle in 2012, where she was chosen as one of the top thirteen contestants.
 She was originally eliminated in the fifth week of the competition, but the series had introduced a twist involving the newly implemented public vote, which allowed previously eliminated contestants to continue having their photos scored after their elimination.
 The highest scoring contestant, later revealed to be Goldkuhl, was allowed to rejoin the competition in week 9.
-She placed third overall.
+She was the last contestant eliminated overall.